Benjamin Orr: Illness and death

 In April 2000, Orr was diagnosed with pancreatic cancer and hospitalized.
 However, he continued to perform with the band Big People throughout that summer at music festivals and state fairs.
 He reunited with the Cars one last time in Atlanta for an interview that was included in the Rhino Records concert video The Cars Live.

-Orr died from the disease at his home in Atlanta on October 4, 2000, at the age of 53.
+Orr died from the disease at his home in Atlanta on October 3, 2000, at the age of 53.
 He had made his final public appearance on September 27, performing with Big People in Alaska.
 Bandmates Jeff Carlisi, Derek St. Holmes and Rob Wilson were at Orr's bedside when he died.

 Ric Ocasek wrote and recorded the song "Silver" as a musical tribute to Orr.
-It appeared on Ocasek's 2005 solo album Nexterday.
-The Cars reunited ten years after Orr's death and released their seventh studio album, Move Like This, in May 2011.
+It appeared on Ocasek's seventh and final solo studio album Nexterday (2005).
+The Cars reunited ten years after Orr's death and released their seventh and final studio album, Move Like This, in May 2011.
 Orr was given special thanks in the liner notes: "Ben, your spirit was with us on this one."